allaboutopensource/openstack-automation/README.md

 2) openstack-node: To run the openstack commands in 2nd stage

 windows-node: You should have imported the AD module on to the node using the command: Import-Module Active Directory

-openstack-node: You need to source the RC file before running the openstack command on the slave node.
+Linux-node: You need to install the openstack-cli package and source the RC file before running the openstack command on the slave node.

 ====================================================================================